isomerpages/moe-asrjc/index.md

       alt: Image alt text
       description: "See ASRJC's Open House highlights: engaging booths, performances, and talks in one vibrant community."
-  - infopic:
-      title: Homecoming 2024
-      id: infopic
-      description: Join us as we reflect on the remarkable achievements of our alumni, enjoy vibrant activities, and honor the enduring spirit of ASRJC.
-      button: Discover More
-      url: www
-      alt: Image alt text
 ---